Aatricks/LightDiffusion-Next/README.md

   ```

   **SpargeAttn (40-60% total speedup, requires WSL2/Linux):**
+  > [!CAUTION]
+  > SpargeAttn cannot be built with the default Windows linker.
+Use WSL2 or a native Linux environment and set the correct `TORCH_CUDA_ARCH_LIST` before installation.
   ```bash
   # On WSL2 or Linux only (Windows linker has path length limitations)
   cd SpargeAttn